 Well, this means you’re sending many emails, especially nurturing, to a person, who’s already moved on.

 According to Mailchimp, the average email bounce rate is around 1% – many of which are for addresses no longer in use.
-This and the many auto-replies means that a whole lot of your emails are going to irrelevant contacts.
+This and the many auto-replies means that a whole lot of your emails are going to (wrong) irrelevant contacts.

 But it’s not only people leaving jobs.
 What about those who get promoted, retire or switch departments?

 It’s a shame since a person leaving a job creates two leads for you.

 - This person is moving on to a new company – lead #1

 - Someone is going to replace the person at the old company – lead #2

 Growth marketing master Guillaume Cabane talked about on a podcast about how he handles wrong person contacts.